Category Archives: Gross Motor

 Several publications from Therapro were endorsed by June today including: Fraid Not: Empowering Kids with Learning Differences, by occupational therapist Pam FormosaThe Learning Gym, and Drive Thru Menus Attention & Strength (New Edition) and Drive Thru Menus Calming and Stress Busting (New Edition), by occupational therapist Tere Bowen-Irish.

-June presented an interactive, stimulating seminar today that supported the philosophy that Brain Gym stimulates movement based learning.
+June presented an interactive, stimulating brain gym activity workshop today that supported the philosophy that Brain Gym stimulates movement based learning.
 It incorporates simple, gentle movements that activate brain function.
 There has been much research conducted on how movement positively influences the brain and our health, and Brain Gym is a powerful tool that helps put a student in the best possible frame for learning as they become calm and organized.

 Here’s what attendees had to say about June’s seminar: